wild8highlander/hodge-laboratory/README.md

 ---

-## 14. What we built: the live web suite and the five-language analogues
+## 14. Live web suite and the five-language analogues

 **Two runnable web applications** now accompany the research package — open in any browser (Android / iOS / Desktop), no installation needed —